Particular/docs.particular.net/servicecontrol/use-ravendb-studio.md

 ### Troubleshooting

-If ServiceControl is configured to use a service account other than `localsystem` it is necessary to manually add a URLACL.
+If ServiceControl is configured to use a service account other than `localsystem` it may be necessary to manually add a URLACL.
 Refer to [TroubleShooting](troubleshooting.md#unable-to-start-service-after-exposing-ravendb)